Burney Relief: The female figure

 The nude female figure is realistically sculpted in high-relief.
 Her eyes, beneath distinct, joined eyebrows, are hollow, presumably to accept some inlaying material – a feature common in stone, alabaster, and bronze sculptures of the time, but not seen in other Mesopotamian clay sculptures.
 Her full lips are slightly upturned at the corners.
 She is adorned with a four-tiered headdress of horns, topped by a disk.
 Her head is framed by two braids of hair, with the bulk of her hair in a bun in the back and two wedge-shaped braids extending onto her breasts.

 The stylized treatment of her hair could represent a ceremonial wig.
 She wears a single broad necklace, composed of squares that are structured with horizontal and vertical lines, possibly depicting beads, four to each square.
 This necklace is virtually identical to the necklace of the god found at Ur, except that the latter's necklace has three lines to a square.
 Around both wrists she wears bracelets which appear composed of three rings.
-Both hands are symmetrically lifted up, palms turned towards the viewer and detailed with visible life-, head- and heart lines, holding two rod-and-ring symbols of which only the one in the left hand is well preserved.
+Both hands are symmetrically lifted up, palms turned towards the viewer and detailed with visible life-, head- and heart-lines, holding two rod-and-ring symbols of which only the one in the left hand is still well preserved.
 Two wings with clearly defined, stylized feathers in three registers extend down from above her shoulders.
 The feathers in the top register are shown as overlapping scales (coverts), the lower two registers have long, staggered flight feathers that appear drawn with a ruler and end in a convex trailing edge.
 The feathers have smooth surfaces; no barbs were drawn.
 The wings are similar but not entirely symmetrical, differing both in the number of the flight feathers and in the details of the coloring scheme.

 Her wings are spread to a triangular shape but not fully extended.
 The breasts are full and high, but without separately modelled nipples.
-Her body has been sculpted with attention to naturalistic detail: the deep navel, structured abdomen, "softly modeled pubic area" the recurve of the outline of the hips beneath the iliac crest, and the bony structure of the legs with distinct knee caps all suggest "an artistic skill that is almost certainly derived from observed study".
+Her body has been sculpted with attention to naturalistic detail: the deep navel, structured abdomen, "softly modeled pubic area", the recurve of the outline of the hips beneath the iliac crest, and the bony structure of the legs with distinct knee caps all suggest "an artistic skill that is almost certainly derived from observed study".
 A spur-like protrusion, fold, or tuft extends from her calves just below the knee, which Collon interprets as dewclaws.
 Below the shin, the figure's legs change into those of a bird.
 The bird-feet are detailed, with three long, well-separated toes of approximately equal length.
 Lines have been scratched into the surface of the ankle and toes to depict the scutes, and all visible toes have prominent talons.
 Her toes are extended down, without perspective foreshortening; they do not appear to rest upon a ground line and thus give the figure an impression of being dissociated from the background, as if hovering.